carlohamalainen/carlohamalainen.github.io/_posts/2014-05-06-type-safe-options-in-idris.md

 Next, the tricky bit.
 We create a data type IsNotClashing which has only one constructor, called Ok, that produces a value IsNotClashing NotClashing. _There is no way to produce the value IsNotClashing Clashing_.

-<pre>data IsNotClashing : ClashValue -&gt; Type where
+<pre>data IsNotClashing : ClashValue -> Type where
   Ok : IsNotClashing NotClashing
 </pre>